atmakurihymavathi/quanteon-video-surveillance-ai/README.md

    MOTChallenge-specific ignore-region, distractor and evaluation-policy detail, so the reported numbers should be treated as MOT-style evaluation results rather than official leaderboard scores.
-7. **Single video/camera per run.** Multi-camera fusion (matching the same person across camera views) is not implemented — each run processes one video stream independently.
+7. **Single video/camera per run.** Single camera per video stream.
+Multiple video files can be processed sequentially in one CLI invocation, but multi-camera fusion/re-identification across different camera views is not implemented.
 8. **CPU-only was the only backend actually exercised.** CUDA fallback *logic* is implemented and tested (the "not available" path), but no GPU was available in the build/test sandbox to verify actual CUDA